badetitou/badetitou.github.io/misc/_drafts/2021-10-01-migrating-internationalization.md

 To produce a model, I first look for a `.properties` parser without much success.
 Thus, I decided to create my own parser.
-Given a correctly formated file, the parser provides me the I18N entries.
+Given a correctly formatted file, the parser provides me the I18N entries.
 Then, by iterating on this collection, I build an I18N model.

 ### I18N parser